-41.1.5 Common Reporting Standard
+Common Reporting Standard

 The Common Reporting Standard (CRS) is the reporting standard approved and developed by the Organisation of Economic Co-operation and Development (OECD) in 2014, and came into force with effect from 1st January 2016.
-This requires financial institutions such as the Trust, to report non-UK resident investors, other than US Persons, to other agreed jurisdictions on an annual basis.
+This requires financial institutions such as the Fund, to report non-UK resident investors, other than US Persons, to other agreed jurisdictions on an annual basis.
 The objective of this reporting is the same as the FATCA regulations but on a worldwide basis and is based on Residency rather than citizenship as with the US model, and will encompass natural persons and legal entities.

-42. Income equalisation
+41 INCOME EQUALISATION

-- 42.1 Income equalisation, as explained below, may apply in relation to the Company, as detailed in Appendix 1. - 42.2 Part of the purchase price of a share reflects the relevant share of accrued income received or to be received by the Company.
-This capital sum is returned to a
+- 41.1 Income equalisation, as explained below, may apply in relation to the Company, as detailed in Appendix 1. - 41.2 Part of the purchase price of a share reflects the relevant share of accrued income received or to be received by the Company.
+This capital sum is returned to a Shareholder with the first allocation of income in respect of a share issued during an accounting period. - 41.3 The amount of income equalisation is either: - 41.3.1 the actual amount of income included in the issue price of that share; or - 41.3.2 calculated by dividing the aggregate of the amounts of income included in the price of shares issued or sold to Shareholders in an annual or interim accounting period by the number of those shares and applying the resultant average to each of the shares in question. - 41.4 The ACD currently uses the method outlined in Section 41.3.2 to apply income equalisation.

-Shareholder with the first allocation of income in respect of a share issued during an accounting period.
+42 WINDING UP OF THE COMPANY